adnammit/notes/react.md

 	* update the component view by re-rendering it
 	* persist local variables between renders
 * state applies to an individual component, but we also want to think about the overall state of the application spread across many components
+* **when should we use state?**
+	* use state whenever there is something the component should keep track of over time -- data that will change at some point
+	* if something in the component is dynamic, create a piece of state related to that thing and update state when that thing should change
+	* if you want to change the way a component looks or the data it displays, update the correlating state variable
+	* usually you would do this in an **event handler**
+	* ex: open/close a modal
+* **when to not use state?**
+	* only use state when that data triggers a change in the UI -- remember that changing state causes a re-render, which is costly.
-* so how to manage state?
+* **how do we manage state?**
+	* developers use a practice known as **prop drilling** to pass state down through the component tree
+		* the parent passes state to a child which passes state to its child, etc
+		* data may pass through multiple layers of components that don't need the data before reaching the component that does
-	* developers use a practice known as **prop drilling** to pass state down through the component tree: the parent passes state to a child which passes state to its child, etc. this practice is very manual, requiring a lot of code, and can be difficult to debug
+		* this practice is very manual, requiring a lot of code, and can be difficult to debug
+		* similar to **lifting state up** by passing state from a parent to a child as props
 	* to make our lives easier, there are several different solutions for managing state within an application that all have their own use cases
+		* **react hooks** are the most common way to manage state in a functional component
+		* **context API** can provide state to child components without using props or prop drilling
+		* **redux** is a state management library that can be used to manage state across the entire application

 ## React Hooks